 James, who had the honour of carrying Australia’s flag at the Opening Ceremony, eased into qualification position with an 89-point first run.

 In the final, James laid down an excellent first run that included his signature move, the switch backside 1260 with double cork, a trick with three-and-a-half rotations and a blind entry and landing.
+However, White responded immediately, grabbing first place with a run of 94.25.

-The likeable Victorian from the sleepy town of Warrandyte couldn't hide his emotions after clinching the bronze in the best halfpipe final the Olympics has seen;
+The likeable Victorian from the sleepy town of Warrandyte, couldn't hide his emotions after clinching the bronze in the best halfpipe final the Olympics has seen.

 "I'm very proud of my country and where I come from but I can assure you I am just getting started, you can expect to see a lot more of me in the future."